a-wf/demo-stock-handler/README.md

 Implementation progress can be see in the changelog file, but it is really accurate.
 (It is mainly for myself: I update version each time I take a break)

-For beginning, I used the stack liste below to implement the project:
+For beginning, I used the stack listed below to implement the project, because I am more familiar with those tech:

 ```

 Express

-Mongoose
+MongoDB (via mongoose)

-REST openapi
+REST API

 Jest